Kah0ona/Kah0ona.github.io/_posts/2015-02-23-A-Journey-Into-Haskell-Chord-And-Scale-Library.markdown

 	| | | | | |

 With some imagination you'll see that it's supposed to be the neck of a guitar, first fret is the first line below the ========.
-The vertical bars are strings, thickes most left.
+The vertical bars are strings, thickest most left.
 An o means 'press that fret'.
 So the major E Chord above can be played with 3 fingers, leaving the other strings open, and strumming all 6 strings.
 For convenience, a list of fret numbers is also displayed in the first line.